Traci Lords: Underneath It All: Writing and development

 Lords first talked about her plans to write a book during an interview with Ross Shafer on April 18, 1988.
 Later, in July, it was confirmed that a book titled Out of the Blue: The Traci Lords Story was in development.
-Lords and co-author Marvin J. Wolf created a 25-page book proposal that included 17 chapter summaries and a 14-page sample chapter titled "Fuck the Centerfold."
+Lords and co-author Marvin J. Wolf created a 25-page book proposal that included 17 chapter summaries and a 14-page sample chapter titled "Fuck the Centerfold".
 However, the project was shelved due to problems with the publishing deal.
-According to Wolf, the book proposal received a single offer of $20,000, which Lords would have to split with Wolf.
-Lords wanted $100,000 for the book and so declined the offer.
 On November 4, 2000, when Lords was a guest on The Howard Stern Show, she was again asked about the book but said she had no intentions of putting it out at that time.

 Release and promotion

 Traci Lords: Underneath It All was first released in 2003 by HarperCollins.
-The paperback version of the book was released on June 29, 2004 with an additional chapter and photos.
+The paperback version of the book was released on June 29, 2004, with an additional chapter and photos.
 Lords promoted the book on numerous talk shows such as The Oprah Winfrey Show and Larry King Live.
 In her interview with Oprah, she explained she was not trying to deny her past: "I found you can run, but you cannot hide."